Changes at a glance

 - Eligible members who seek to increase cover due to a life event change (e.g. birth of a child, marriage, divorce) no longer need to submit health evidence in the form of answering eligibility questions (these are the risk control questions).

 - Members must declare they are in active employment at the time of their application, otherwise limited cover will apply to any cover they are granted.
 Other conditions apply.
 Refer to your relevant Insurance Guide.

 - To apply for Life Events cover, log in to your online account* or complete and submit a Life Events application form, along with the required supporting documentation.

 Favourable changes to the definition of Total and Permanent Disablement (TPD), including

 - Removal of requirement for employment termination in TPD definition

-- Unable to Work definition to include any member who has worked at least 15 hours per week at any point in the 6 months prior to their date of assessed disablement
+- Unable to Work definition to apply to any member who has worked at least 15 hours per week at any point in the six months prior to their date of assessed disablement

 A severe mental disorder is one that:

 - has been diagnosed by a psychiatrist under the latest edition of the Diagnostic and Statistical Manual of Mental Disorders (DSM) issued by the American Psychiatric Association; and

 - has been assessed by a psychiatrist appointed by MLC Life Insurance as having an impairment of 19% or more on the Psychiatric Impairment Rating Scale.